guillermo-segura/optix-react-frontend/README.md

 ### Description

-Cool project about refactoring a codebase and turn it into a functional page that display a list of movies and allow the user to review them.
+Project about refactoring a codebase and turn it into a functional page that display a list of movies and allow the user to review them.

-This has been a cool project.
+This has been a fun project.
 It allowed me to explore [MUI-Core](https://mui.com/material-ui/all-components/) and [MUI-X](https://mui.com/x/introduction/), as well as as Docker; I've used Docker in the past, but it's the first time I do the images' setup.

 ![homepage](https://github.com/guillermo-segura/optix-react-frontend/blob/main/assets/homepage.png?raw=true)

 For the interactive table, I've used the `Data Grid` component; not only it is a scalable and customizable solution, but also fulfills all the user requirements right out of the box.

-I build a custom `Review` component using the MUI `Rating` component.
-I made it responsive and displayed extra information both in the editable and non-editable versions to improve the user experience.
+I also build a custom `Review` component using the MUI `Rating` component.
+I made it responsive and displayed extra information both in the editable and non-editable versions to improve the UI feedback to the user.

 ![review_card](https://github.com/guillermo-segura/optix-react-frontend/blob/main/assets/review_card.png?raw=true)